D4RK-R4BB1T/APW/README.md

 It requres different files (which I'll add but most notably is blacklist.txt)

 Options 4 & 5 May not work.
-THIS IS A DIRECTORY

 **THIS IS A DIRECTORY BASED SCRIPT, ENSURE YOU SEGERATE YOUR FILES BEFORE USING**

 ### lynx.ps1